sciaschi/sandbox-reloaded/README.md

 # ![Sandbox Classic](https://files.softsplit.org/sandboxclassic_nobg.png)
 > [!NOTE]
-> Looking for an enhanced reimplementation, closer to Garry's Mod?
+> Looking for a more extended and enhanced edition, closer to Garry's Mod?
 Check out [Sandbox++](https://github.com/Softsplit/sandbox-plus-plus).

 The Sandbox gamemode in all its *unfinished* glory, wholly ported from the entity system.
 Missing features beware!